 If you prefer to add two or more strings, create a new array with the texts.
 For example:

 The ‘text’ key is used in every position of the array for adding the text.
-The bold font type is enabled in the second paragraph only.
+The bold style is enabled in the second string only.

 This method includes the following parameters: